 Agent Name: Provide the name of the organization or person with the authority to correspond with Health Canada regarding the CSP application.
 Any organization or person having contact information in Canada may be named as the agent.
-If you are providing an agent name, then all contact information must be the agent's.
+If you are providing an agent name, then all contact information must be the agent's, except for the CSP Customer Number, which is unique to the applicant.
 If you wish to use the applicant's contact information, then please do not include an agent name on the application form even if you are using an agent.